 Just touch the center of the head of your baby.
 If you feel a soft spot there, chances are high that your baby is suffering from dehydration and requires immediate attention.

 In case you can recognize that your baby is crying continuously without tears, it is a hint of his body undergoing excessive loss of water.

 Once you’re clear with the symptoms, it is equally important to know about the causes of dehydration in babies.
-Some of the reasons that are responsible for dehydration include:
+Some of the reasons that include responsible for dehydration:

 If your baby is in the area witnessing scorching summers, you have to maintain his fluid balance as his body is highly sensitive to heat strokes.
 Further spending excessive time in the sun along with extreme humidity may make your baby lose extra water that causes dehydration.

 Multiple things may be going on with your baby that may result in loss of his appetite.
 The reduced diet further can cause dehydration as your baby is not able to fulfill fluids through his diet.

 Vomiting is not good for your baby as it is the quickest cause of dehydration in babies.
 He is also throwing out the feed or milk that is making him weaker.

 Frequent bowel movements are the second quickest cause of dehydration that is not at all good for the health of your baby.